davidlares/win-cpp-keylogger/README.md

-## davidLogger
+## Logger

-This repo is a Keylogger for Windows-based OS built with C++ 11 Standards, Windows API's and Powershell Scripts for triggering emails.
+This repo is a Keylogger for Windows-based OS built with C++ 11 Standards, Windows API's and PowerShell scripts for triggering emails.
 A Keylogger is a piece of software that tracks keyboard strokes without the user's consent.

 This particular program uses C++ libraries for handling threads, Date formatting, Encoding, IO operations for directories and logs, etc. Also handles an embedded PowerShell Script (present in most recent Windows OS versions) for dispatching emails via SMTP protocols (usually Gmail accounts)